Co-ordinator: Alex Nicholson

 COME ON A MEET

 To find out more about the Club and how things work, join us on an Intro Meet which is specifically aimed at women climbers who have not visited the Club before.
+There are usually two a year: one in North Wales and one in the Peak District.
+We hope the next one will be in May 2021 in the Peak.
 It's a friendly meet where members mix with guests and share climbing.
-We're holding two this year, the first in North Wales in May and the second in the Peak District in September.
-These two meets are open to women who might not have much experience of climbing and leading outdoors.
+Intro meets are open to women who might not have much experience of climbing and leading outdoors.

 If you're not able to make an Intro meet, check the Meets Calendar for an alternative date and venue.
 You'll still find a warm welcome on other meets held during the year.